NodeBE4/opinion/_posts/2023-02-13-cnmediaproject.md

 ### 4: [2023-02-16 12:15:13+08:00 推文](https://twitter.com/cnmediaproject/status/1626072682684121088)

 Earlier this week, the Ministry of Human Resources posted its 2023 call for the hiring of positions within the CCP’s Central Propaganda Department and its subsidiary departments.
-Your chance to help control the minds of billions? <a href="https://chinamediaproject.org/2023/02/16/chinas-propaganda-machine-is-calling/" target="_blank" rel="noopener noreferrer">https://chinamediaproject.org/2023/02/16/chinas-propaganda-machine-is-calling/</a>
+Your chance to help control the minds of billions? https://chinamediaproject.org/2023/02/16/chinas-propaganda-machine-is-calling/

 ### 5: [2023-02-17 15:07:37+08:00 推文](https://twitter.com/cnmediaproject/status/1626478457554350081)